 Please do not be scrupulous here: this is a prayer, and you are doing your best.
 It is not a competition with a prize for exact repetition, but a prayer to be taken into the heart of Jesus.
 By enacting his memory, you are invoking him to be present, to find yourself sharing his love as he gives himself to you and to others.
 The instructions in red are to help you, not to bind you.
 This is not a magic spell, something which won’t work if you make the slightest mistake.
 With confidence, and hands outstretched say…

-And so, Lord God, in joyful expectation
+And so, Lord God, in this, the acceptable time,

-we celebrate the advent of your Christ;
+we celebrate the lenten days of salvation;

 we humbly pray:

 Join your hands and, holding them outstretched over the offerings, say:

 Send down your Spirit upon these gifts to make them holy, that they may become for us